 Take timely precautions to avoid authorship claims

 In conclusion, if you don’t want to be accused of copycatting, the best way to avoid plagiarism is to cite all the copied sources.
 To be certain that everything was quoted correctly, or that any ideas belonging to other writers were attributed, it is best to choose online plagiarism checking websites to check the text.
-When in doubt, check your text with the Unicheck free online plagiarism checker software.
+When in doubt, check your text with Unicheck, the best plagiarism checker for students.